Dherse/masterproef/content/2_ecosystem.typ

     )
 ] <tab_ecosystem_components>

 Finally, @tab_ecosystem_compare compares the ecosystem of existing programming and hardware description languages and their components.
-It shows that some ecosystems, like _Python_'s, have a lot of components, but that not all of them are first party nor is there, always, an agreement within the community on the best tool.
+It shows that some ecosystems, like _Python_'s, have a lot of components, but that not all of them are first party nor is there always an agreement within the community on the best tool.
 However _Rust_ is a particularly strong candidate in this regard, as it has first party support for all of the required components with the exception of hardware-programming and debugging tools.
-But as also noted in @tab_ecosystem_compare, most other languages don't come with first party support fot these tools either.
+But as also noted in @tab_ecosystem_compare, most other languages do not come with first party support fot these tools either.
 However, as will be discussed in @sec_overview_of_syntax, it is difficult to learn, has not seen use in hardware synthesis and is therefore not a good fit for regular users.
-But its strong ecosystem makes it a good candidate for a language implementation, something for which is has a thriving ecosystem of many libraries, colloquially called _crates_, fit for this purpose.
+But its strong ecosystem makes it a good candidate for a language implementation, something for which it has a thriving ecosystem of many libraries, colloquially called _crates_, fit for this purpose.

 One can also see from @tab_ecosystem_compare, that simulation and hardware description ecosystems tend to be highly proprietary and incomplete.
 This is a problem that can be solved by providing a common baseline for all task relating to photonic hardware description, where only the lowest level of the technology stack: the platform support is vendored.
 Forcing platforms, through an open source license such as @gpl-3-0, to provide a common interface for their hardware, will allow for a common ecosystem to be built on top of it.
 This is the approach that will hopefully be taken by @phos, which will be discussed in @sec_adopting.